dahlia/fedify/docs/manual/collections.md

 }
 /**
  * A hypothetical type that represents the options for
- * the `getPostsByUserHandle` function.
+ * the `getPostsByUserId` function.
  */
-interface GetPostsByUserHandleOptions {
+interface GetPostsByUserIdOptions {
   /**
    * The cursor that represents the position of the current page.
    */